 Find out more about using zoom for telehealth here.

-We are receiving a growing number of enquiries from clinicians and patients directly who are anxious to continue cancer treatment without delay.
+We often receive enquiries from clinicians and patients directly who are anxious to continue cancer treatment without delay.
 Typically, our patients are funded through private medical insurance but during this time we have reduced our prices to make it more accessible to those who want to fund the cost of their own treatment.

 Stereotactic ablative radiotherapy (SABR) enables treatment of a number of tumour types using a small number of fractions – five or less.
 This hypofractionated approach is non-invasive and has obvious benefits in limiting treatment episodes or avoiding surgery.
 We have significant expertise and capacity across our network to treat lung, pancreas and liver, brain, prostate and oligometastatic disease (all cancers) with SABR.
-We will be offering these hypofractionated radiotherapy treatments where possible and delaying any chemotherapy that will compromise the patient’s immune system, putting them at higher risk of becoming unwell from respiratory illness.
+We offer these hypofractionated radiotherapy treatments where possible and may delay any chemotherapy that will compromise the patient’s immune system, putting them at higher risk of becoming unwell from respiratory illness.
 We’re working with some of the country’s leading SABR specialists and we are ready to treat patients alongside our existing cases.
-We are also treating patients for pancreas and lung on the new MRIdian system in Oxford.
+We are also treating patients for pancreas and lung on our MRIdian MR linac system in Oxford.